BSidesSF/bsidessf.github.io/_pages/sponsors.md

   </p>
   <p>
     <em>
-      {% for class in site.data.sponsors %}
+      {% for class in site.data.sponsors.levels %}
         {% for sponsor in class.sponsors %}
           {{ sponsor.credits }}
         {% endfor %}